sasjs/slides.sasjs.io/slides/intro.md

 ✅ Highly suitable where SAS Programming is involved
 ❌ Needs additional work for graphical artefacts (VA, Flows etc)

 ---
-# Why Do SAS Developers ❤️ It?

- - Use preferred IDE > _VS Code / Sublime / Vim_
- - Access to the terminal > _Shell scripts, Python_
- - Access to local applications > _GIT GUI / Doxygen_

----
 # Why Do SAS Admins ❤️ It?